Loading

 13:00-13:25 |

-Welcome and Opening: What discussions do we need to have about the future of cities?
-Conference Opening, Maria Figueroa, Associate Professor, CBS.
+Welcome by Peter Møllgaard, President of Copenhagen Business School Opening address: What Global and Local discussions are needed about the future of cities?
+Maria Figueroa, Associate Professor, CBS (Chair).
 Dr. Ben Arimah, Lead, Global Reports & Trends Unit, Knowledge & Innovation Branch, UN Habitat.
+(Online).
 Dr. Oliver Lah, Director of Research, Wuppertal Institute.

 |